ucla-oarc-web/WebBlocks/README.md

 * `bootstrap`: sass, rb-fsevent
 * `jquery`: grunt

+By default, the Rakefile execute these tools as though they are within the user search path.
+In the event that they reside elsewhere in the file system, the invoking commands should be specified within `Rakefile-configure.rb`.

 #### Installing Prerequisites

 To install Ruby, please visit:

     http://www.ruby-lang.org/en/downloads/

-Once Ruby is installed, one may install other Ruby utilities (may require superuser privileges):
+Once Ruby is installed, one may install other Ruby utilities:

 ```
 gem install rake